 Obligation to fulfill

 26. The obligation to fulfil has three components: the duty to facilitate, the duty to promote, and the duty to provide.
 The duty to facilitate requires States Parties to take all necessary measures to create an enabling environment for business actors to respect the economic, social and cultural rights enshrined in the Covenant as well as to contribute towards the full realization of these rights.
-Facilitating measures comprise a wide variety of economic and fiscal policy tools and incentives, such as export credit, investment-related insurance and guarantee, tax exemptions and deductibles, and infrastructures necessary for the proper functioning of markets.Proposal: Introduce an example of facilitation measures aimed at creating a non-discriminatory and inclusive working environment for persons with disabilities.
+Facilitating measures comprise a wide variety of economic and fiscal policy tools and incentives, such as export credit, investment-related insurance and guarantee, tax exemptions and deductibles, and infrastructures necessary for the proper functioning of markets.
+Further affirmative action programmes and other measures, such as specially designated funding, need to be taken to improve accessibility for and cover reasonable accommodation costs incurred in facilitating inclusive working environments for persons with disabilities.

+Proposal: Introduce an example of facilitation measures aimed at creating a non-discriminatory and inclusive working environment for persons with disabilities.

 28. The duty to provide obliges States Parties to mobilize resources to provide for goods and services necessary for the full realization of the Covenant rights, when rights holders are not in a position to provide for themselves for the reasons beyond their control.
 To this end, States Parties should raise resources, including by direct taxation of business income, and seek business cooperation and support to fulfil the Covenant rights and comply with other human rights standards and principles.
 The obligation to provide also requires States Parties to step in and provide assistance to victims where business actors trusted to deliver goods or services crucial to the enjoyment of Covenant rights fail to comply with their duties.
+The duty to achieve substantive equality is an integral part of the obligation to fulfil which requires the State and the private actors to create enabling conditions.
+Provision of necessary support constitutes a precondition for ensuring that persons with disabilities do participate in and benefit from business opportunities and processes.

 Proposal: Introduce an explicit mentioning of the duty to achieve substantive equality and the vital role of support for many persons with disabilities.